Can Platelet-Rich Plasma Speed Healing After Surgery?

 One of the most promising advances in dental treatments involves the use of platelet-rich plasma (PRP).
 As the name suggests, PRP is a byproduct of the patient’s own blood.
 Numerous studies from the National Institutes of Health have confirmed that PRP reduces bleeding and enhances bone regeneration and soft tissue healing.

-Dr. Chan Wilkhu is a leading practitioner of PRP treatments in and around Merritt Island, FL, and regularly uses it to hasten healing after implant placement and bone grafts.
-Dr. Wilkhu has prominent affiliations with the American Dental Association, Florida Dental Association, and International Dental Implant Association, among others.
-If you are preparing to undergo oral surgery, Dr. Wilkhu will gladly explain the many benefits of this leading-edge technique.
+Family Dentistry & Prosthodontics dentists are leading practitioners of PRP treatments in and around Merritt Island, FL, and regularly use it to hasten healing after implant placement and bone grafts.
+Our dentists have prominent affiliations with the American Dental Association, Florida Dental Association, and International Dental Implant Association, among others.
+If you are preparing to undergo oral surgery, Dr. Wilkhu, Dr. Cork, or Dr. Schmid will gladly explain the many benefits of this leading-edge technique.

 Blood consists primarily of a liquid known as plasma that contains a multitude of solid components, including platelets.
 These are commonly known for the role they play in clotting blood.
 Platelets also contain growth factor proteins that play an important role in the healing of bone and soft tissue.
 By concentrating the levels of platelets with a centrifuge, a substance called platelet-rich plasma or PRP can be isolated and later used during surgical treatments to enhance healing.

 Studies of the effectiveness of PRP use during oral surgery procedures have yielded promising results, according to the National Institutes of Health.
 Patients who undergo PRP treatment at our Merritt Island dental practice can benefit from:

 - Reduced bleeding following oral surgery

 - Enhanced soft tissue healing